What is a Parent Child Coalition

 Goals and Guiding Principles

-Additional information about parent child coalitions can be found on the community based coalition website: http://www.mbparentchild.com
+Additional information about parent child coalitions can be found on the community-based Council of Coalition website.

 Parent Child Coalitions bring together parents, early childhood educators, educators, health care professionals and other community organizations to plan and work collaboratively to support the healthy development of children aged 0-6 years.
 Research shows that experience-based brain development in the early years affects learning, behaviour and health throughout the life course (The Early Years Study, 1999).

 Parent Child Coalitions support existing community programs for families with young children and develop new initiatives that reflect each community’s diversity and strengths.
-Coalition partners encourage a broad range of services and programming for children aged 0-6 years and their families, based on the priorities of positive parenting, nutrition and physical health, literacy and learning and community capacity.
+Coalition partners encourage a broad range of services and programming for young children and their families, based on the priorities of positive parenting, nutrition and physical health, literacy and learning, and community capacity.

 Recognizing that parents are the first, most important and most lasting teachers in a child’s life, coalition activities create opportunities for parents and children to participate in quality programming together, and offer supports to families.

-There are 26 funded parent child coalitions province-wide: 25 regional coalitions (12 regions outside Winnipeg and 13 community areas within Winnipeg) and 1 cultural organization that serves the needs of Francophone communities.
-In addition, a number of family resource centres across the province receive parent child funding under this initiative.
+Manitoba supports 26 parent child coalitions province-wide, based on Regional Health Authority Boundaries and Winnipeg Community Areas:12 regions outside Winnipeg, 13 community areas within Winnipeg, and one cultural organization that serves the needs of Francophone communities.
+In addition, a number of family resource centres across the province receive funding for parent-child programming, under this initiative.

 Parent child coalitions bring together community partners for a variety of purposes, including: